xonq/mycotools/mycotools/USAGE.md

 ## Creating modular databases
 ### mtdb extract
-If you are only interested in a subset of lineages in the master mycotoolsDB, then extract the portion you want.
-By default, this script will ignore use-restricted data - run `-n` to include if you are aware of and will respect the limitations of use-restricted data.
+`mtdb extract` subsets lineages of interest from the primary MTDB.
+By default, this script will ignore use-restricted data - add `-n` to include use-restricted data if you are aware of and will respect the limitations of use-restricted data.
 Run `mtdb extract -h` to see all options.

 e.g. grab a database of a taxonomic order:
 ```bash